lispyclouds/dotfiles/README.md

   <img src="https://neovim.io/logos/neovim-mark-flat.png" width=200 />
 </div>

-Welcome to my dotfiles, this is my setup on MacOS/Fedora 38+, Neovim 0.8+ and zsh.
+Welcome to my dotfiles, this is my setup on MacOS/Fedora 39+, Neovim latest and zsh.
 Also some random configs.

 ### Setting up Neovim